monaparty/XMPIP/XMPIP-0022.md

 An upcoming feature "Monaparty Automation" requires a storage for messages and scripts.
 A simple BLOB is enough ro such requirements.

-In addition , the pure BLOB storage provides to Monacoin chain as a store of value (SoV).
+In addition , the pure BLOB storage provides some more values to Monacoin chain as a store of value (SoV).

 ## Specification ##